[ Index ]

 130 /**

-131 * Reports if a node of a given name is in the stack of open elements.
+131 * Reports if an HTML element of a given name is on the stack of open elements.

 132 *